microsoft/onnxruntime-genai/examples/python/phi-3-tutorial.md

 ## Install the generate() API package

-If you don't know which hardware capabilities is available on your device.
+If you don't know which hardware capability is available on your device.
-* Windows GPU (use DirectML): [Verify if you have Windows GPU](https://www.microsoft.com/en-us/windows/learning-center/how-to-check-gpu)
+* Windows with a GPU (use DirectML): [Verify if you have Windows GPU](https://www.microsoft.com/en-us/windows/learning-center/how-to-check-gpu)

 * CUDA GPU: [Verify if you have CUDA GPU](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html#verify-you-have-a-cuda-capable-gpu)

 * CPU and Mobile: For Windows, Mac, Android and other devices use the CPU and Mobile option below

+Only one package is required based on your hardware.

 ### Windows GPU ( use DirectML)